louridas/rwa/content/assignments/trusses/trusses.md

-A k-truss in a graph is a subset of the graph such that every edge in the subject is supported by at least $k - 2$ other edges that form triangles with that particular edge.
+A k-truss in a graph is a subset of the graph such that every edge in the subset is supported by at least $k - 2$ other edges that form triangles with that particular edge.
 In other words, every edge in the truss must be part of $k - 2$ triangles made up of nodes that are part of the truss.
 For example, in the following figures you can see two